sxu-nlp/MACCISA/README.md

-Please see the descrptions in README_new.MD
+Please see the descriptions in README_new.md